 A VO2 max test is quite simple, but it requires some sophisticated equipment and someone who knows how to operate it.
 This is where a good exercise physiologist with a metabolic analyzer can help you.
 They can be found in some gyms, and most college or at a university exercise physiology testing laboratories.

 During the test you will wear a mask over your nose and mouth.
-This mask allows you to inhale all the air you desire and allows for the equipment to sample your exhaled air.
+This mask allows you to inhale all the room air you desire and allows for the equipment to sample your exhaled air.
 You’ll also wear a heart rate monitor and a portable device called a metabolic analyzer, which will analyze each breath you exhale for how much oxygen you are burning and how much carbon dioxide you are expiring.
 From this information your exercise physiologist can determine your current aerobic fitness level (VO2 max), accurate calorie burning at any given heart rate, your anaerobic threshold and your optimal exercise heart rates for fat burning, calorie burning and aerobic fitness improvement.

 The test can be done on any piece of cardiovascular equipment you are most comfortable using (treadmill, bike, elliptical).
 Every two minutes your exercise physiologist will increase your work level until you reach 90 to 95 percent of your maximum effort.
 The ideal test duration is 12 to 18 minutes.